manGoweb/Presentables/README.md

 [![License](https://img.shields.io/cocoapods/l/Presentables.svg?style=flat)](http://cocoapods.org/pods/Presentables)
 [![Platform](https://img.shields.io/cocoapods/p/Presentables.svg?style=flat)](http://cocoapods.org/pods/Presentables)

+So what is Presentables really?
+It is a really small library that should help you develop apps with table views a little bit faster than you would using the conventional methods.
+It also introduces binding of your data to the table views so any time you change your dataset, the table will update accordingly.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.